ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 In this step, you'll configure kubectl to point to your newly created cluster going forward. [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) is a command line tool that you use to interact with a Kubernetes cluster.

 1. Use `ibmcloud login` to log in interactively.
-Select the region where the cluster was created.
+Select the region where the cluster was created. *Skip this step if you are using {{site.data.keyword.cloud-shell_short}}*
 2. When the cluster is ready, retrieve the cluster configuration:
    ```sh
    ibmcloud ks cluster config --cluster mycluster